TigerAppsOrg/Princeton-Departmental-Data/README.md

 * [Princeton ResInDe's Course Selection application](https://github.com/PrincetonResInDe/course-selection)

 Each of the folders named `majors`, `certificates`, `minors`, and `degrees` contains requirement files in `YAML` format.
-The `scripts` folder contains a sample script, [`verifier.py`](scripts/verifier.py), with an API that helps to parse and process these requirement files to check which requiremetns are satisfied by a user's courses.
+The `scripts` folder contains a sample script, [`verifier.py`](scripts/verifier.py), with an API that helps to parse and process these requirement files to check which requirements are satisfied by a user's courses.
 There is also a preprocessor script, [`preprocess.js`](scripts/preprocess.js), that checks the requirement files for errors, standardizes the format, and converts them to both `YAML` and `JSON` formats.
 The `json` folder contains the preprocessed `JSON` files.